 The four LEP experiments produced their first scientific results under this Nobel-prize winner's mandate.

-Carlo Rubbia worked at CERN as a senior physicist from 1961.
-In 1984 Rubbia shared the Nobel prize in physics with Simon van der Meer "for their decisive contributions to the large project, which led to the discovery of the field particles W and Z, communicators of weak interaction".
+Carlo Rubbia (born in 1934, Italian) worked at CERN as a senior physicist from 1961.
+In 1984, Rubbia shared the Nobel prize in physics with Simon van der Meer "for their decisive contributions to the large project, which led to the discovery of the field particles W and Z, communicators of weak interaction".
 Rubbia did this work as head of the UA1 collaboration.